PlaneRecTR++: Unified Query Learning for Joint 3D Planar Reconstruction and Pose Estimation: Single View Experiments

 \subsection{Ablation Studies}

-In this section, we conduct detailed ablation studies on the ScanNetv1 dataset and show the effectiveness of each key design choice in our method.
+\jiajia{We own the above improvements to the explicit joint modelling of plane geometry and segmentation via our unified query learning.} In this section, we conduct detailed ablation studies on the ScanNetv1 dataset and show the effectiveness of the key designs.

-\paraspace \ptitle{Effects of Jointly Predicting Plane-Level Depths.} One key difference to previous Transformer-based \cite{Tan:etal:ICCV2021:Planetr} and CNN-based baselines \cite{Liu:etal:CVPR2018:Planenet,Yu:etal:CVPR2019:PlaneAE,Liu:etal:CVPR2019:Planercnn} is that, instead of learning monocular (planar) depth prediction in an individual branch/network, we predict plane-level depths based on shared representation for plane detection, segmentation and parameter prediction.
-It turns out that this simple design choice leads to promising performance increment, achieve mutual benefits among these tasks.
+\paraspace \ptitle{Effects of Jointly Predicting Plane-Level Depths.} One key difference to previous Transformer-based \cite{Tan:etal:ICCV2021:Planetr} and CNN-based baselines \cite{Liu:etal:CVPR2018:Planenet,Yu:etal:CVPR2019:PlaneAE,Liu:etal:CVPR2019:Planercnn} is that, instead of learning monocular (planar) depth prediction in an individual branch, we predict plane-level depths based on shared representation for plane detection, segmentation and parameter prediction.
+It turns out that this simple design choice leads to promising performance increment, achieve mutual benefits among tasks.
 Bottom two rows of Table \ref{tab:planerectr_all_ablation} show that augmenting depth prediction task to query learning affects per-pixel and per-plane recalls of depth and normal, plane parameter errors.
-It is worth to note the significant recall rates gain especially under the strict (lower) thresholds.
+It is worth noting the significant gain in recall rates especially under the strict (lower) thresholds.

-\paraspace \ptitle{Effects of Predicting Dense Plane-Level Masks.} Compared to our closest Transformer-based baseline PlaneTR, we also differs in getting plane-level masks via a dense prediction instead of post-clustering from dense embeddings and depth information.
-Rightmost two columns of Table \ref{tab:planerectr_all_ablation} have shown that explicitly driving to learn per-plane masks significantly boosts the accuracy of plane parameter estimation of our method, even when direct depth supervision is not available.
+\paraspace \ptitle{Effects of Predicting Dense Plane-Level Masks.} Compared to \jiajia{the} Transformer-based PlaneTR, we differ in obtaining plane-level masks via a dense prediction instead of post-clustering from dense embeddings and depth information.
+Rightmost two columns of Table \ref{tab:planerectr_all_ablation} have shown that explicitly learning per-plane masks significantly boosts the accuracy of plane parameter estimation of our method, even when direct depth supervision is not available.